exodist/Trace-Mask/README.md

 cannot be used to extend the list.
 Numeric keys outside the bounds of the list are simply ignored, this is for compatability as different perl versions may have a different size list.

+## SPECIAL/MAGIC subs

+Traces must NEVER hide or alter the following special/magic subs:

+- BEGIN
+- UNITCHECK
+- CHECK
+- INIT
+- END
+- DESTROY
+- import
+- unimport

+These subs are all special in one way or another, hiding them would be hiding critical information.

 # CLASS METHODS